-Before deciding that a pupil requires additional SEND support the SENCO and class teacher will review current arrangements to meet the child's needs within daily class teaching and consider any further modifications and adaptations that should be put in place to support good progress.
-The class teacher will also seek the views of pupils and their families about barriers to learning.
+Before deciding that a pupil requires additional SEND support, a "cause for concern" will be passed to the SENDCo, who will then arrange to observe the child on one or more occasions.
+The SENDCo and class teacher will review current arrangements to meet the child's needs within daily class teaching and consider any further modifications and adaptations that should be put in place to support good progress.
+The class teacher and / or SENDCo will also seek the views of pupils and their families about barriers to learning.